mnot/I-D/how-did-that-get-into-the-repo/draft.md

 This URI scheme is intended to prevent accidental disclosure; it cannot prevent intentional disclosure.

-If it is difficult to correctly handle secret material, or unclear as to what the appropriate handling is, users might choose to obfuscate their secret tokens in order to evade detection.
+If it is difficult to correctly handle secret material, or unclear as to what the appropriate handling is, users might choose to obfuscate their secret tokens in order to evade detection (for example, removing the URI scheme for storage).
 Clear guidelines and helpful tools are good mitigations here.

 --- back